Our Flaws Are Our Uniqueness and Oftentimes Our Genius

 Vines that make the finest wines are not pampered.
 They are forced to decide where to put their energy and the fruits of their labor produce something magnificent.
 It is our bold adventures, for better or for worse that shape and mold and bring out the strength, complexity and the layers that tell the story of who we are.

-Let us strive to live our lives strong, like the fine wines whose age and experiences make them all the more rich and delicious, intoxicating, and mysterious.
+Let us strive to live our lives strong, like the fine wines, whose vine's age and experiences make them all the more rich and delicious, intoxicating, and mysterious.